It’s Just So Much Better!

 Also it costs some money.
 Whether it’s shampoo or hair ties, you’re compelled to spend a little money on it which you wouldn’t have to spend otherwise.

 Finally there’s all the shit you have to deal with from other people.
 Which has become meaningless to me, but it wasn't always.

 All Things Considered

 Let’s pretend we weren’t operating a community based on the premise of long hair, and that my livelihood wasn’t literally connected to my long locks.
-Let’s say I was just a regular guy letting the long hair flag fly, and that I’d entertain the notion of cutting my hair off.
+Let’s say I was just a regular guy letting the long hair flag fly, and that I would entertain the notion of cutting my hair off.

 Having considered the benefits of short hair, the answer to the question of “why grow it long,” falls into several categories.